-Housed in a lovely 17th-century building that was formerly an orphanage, the Historical Museum explores Amsterdam's development from a small medieval settlement along the river into a thriving modern city.
-The museum's galleries showcase the progress of each century, with particular emphasis given to Holland's Golden Age.
-The museum provides a showpiece of Dutch Master paintings, archaeological discoveries, gold, silver, glass, earthenware and other artefacts.
-It is an extremely popular and interesting museum which generally receives rave reviews from tourists.
-Visitors should allow at least two to three hours to explore as the exhibition is large - there are also frequent temporary exhibitions.
-There is a pleasant little museum cafe selling refreshments which is worth checking out, and an outdoor iamsterdam display which is popular for photographs.
-The museum fee also covers entry to the Civic Guards Gallery.
-This is a glass-roofed gallery stretching between Kalverstraat and the Begijnhof, lined with portraits of Amsterdam's Civic Guards dating back to the 17th century.
+Housed in a lovely 17th-century building and formerly an orphanage, the museum explores Amsterdam's development from a small medieval settlement into a thriving modern city.
+Its galleries showcase the progress made in each century, particularly Holland's Golden Age.
+Visitors can enjoy a showpiece of glass, gold, silver, earthenware and other artefacts, as well as Dutch Masters' paintings, and archaeological discoveries.
+Seeing the large exhibition will take at least two to three hours.
+The entry fee also covers the glass-roofed Civic Guards Gallery, which is lined with portraits of Amsterdam's Civic Guards dating back to the 17th century.
 A pleasant museum café sells refreshments.

 Address: Kalverstraat 92

 Opening times: Open every day from 10am to 5pm.
 Closed on some public holidays.